 If you need a new lawn mower and can't wait for the end-of-season deals, consider purchasing a mower by mid-May.
 Many retailers have 30-day low-price guarantees, so if the price drops during a Memorial Day or Father’s Day sale, you can go back to the store for a price adjustment.

 Another way to save is to try to negotiate the purchase price down from the manufacturer's suggested retail price (MSRP).
 Many smaller retailers will work with you, especially if you're buying a large-ticket item.
 If they say no to a discount, see if you can get them to throw in some mower accessories or maintenance items.
 Even something as small as a free bottle of oil or replacement belt will save you money down the road.

 Keep an eye out for "10% Off Any Item" promotions offered by many big-box home centers.
 Even if you have to sign up for a new credit card, it may save you enough money to be worth it.

 Purchasing a Used Lawn Mower

-You can save a significant amount of money by purchasing a used mower.
+You can save a significant amount of money by purchasing a used lawn mower.
 For a two-to-three-year-old mower that's in good condition, expect to pay no more than 60-70% of the retail price if you're buying from a dealer and considerably less if you're buying from an individual.
-It's best to stick with popular, well-reviewed brands and models so you know what you're getting.
+It's best to stick with popular, well-reviewed brands and models, so you know what you're getting.
 Make sure the mower you're considering doesn't require costly repairs that would outweigh any potential savings.

-If you're purchasing from a dealer, ask what work, if any, the shop has already done to the mower, why the previous owner sold it, and whether there's any kind of warranty (a 30-day warranty is common).
+If you're purchasing from a dealer, ask what work, if any, the shop has already done to the mower, why the previous owner sold it, and whether there's any warranty (a 30-day warranty is common).